ipfs/ipfs-docs/docs/concepts/file-systems.md

 The leaf format takes two format options, UnixFS leaves and raw leaves:

-- The UnixFS leaves format adds a data wrapper on newly added objects to produce UnixFS leaves with additional data sizes.
+- The UnixFS leaves format (default) adds a data wrapper on newly added objects to produce UnixFS leaves with additional data sizes.
 This wrapper is used to determine whether newly added objects are files or directories.

-- The raw leaves format is the default format on IPFS where nodes output from chunking will be raw data from the file with a CID type of 'raw'.
+- The raw leaves format (experimental, likely future default) on IPFS where nodes output from chunking will be raw data from the file with a CID type of 'raw'.
 This is mainly configured for backward compatibility with formats that used a UnixFS Data object.

 The chunking strategy is used to determine the size options available during the chunking process.
 The strategy currently has two different options, 'fixed size' and 'rabin'.